faisalalijp/Quantitative-Portfolio-Construction/README.md

 # **Quantitative Portfolio Construction**

-## 📊 Overview
+## Overview
-This project implements a two-stage quantitative approach to portfolio construction:
+This project implements a two-stage quantitative approach to portfolio construction on NIFTY stocks:

 1. **Stock Screening** – Filters stocks using technical analysis criteria inspired by Mark Minervini’s trading trends.
 2. **Portfolio Optimization** – Applies Modern Portfolio Theory (Markowitz) to construct optimal portfolios.

 ---

+## Project Outcomes

+- Constructed a **tangency portfolio** using Monte Carlo simulations and Markowitz theory, achieving a **24.3% return in 2024**.
+- Outperformed the **NIFTY100 benchmark by 11.1%**, demonstrating strong relative performance.
+- Achieved a **Sharpe Ratio of 2.88**, indicating high risk-adjusted returns.

+---

+Let me know if you'd like to include visual comparisons or charts to showcase these results!

-## 🔍 Methodology
+## Methodology

 ### **Stage 1: Stock Screening**
 Screens stocks based on 7 technical criteria: